Buying Medicines Online: Our Guide to Safety

 A legitimate pharmacy should also provide a secure means of making payment.
 Check to see if the site uses a recognised payment gateway.
 If the site itself takes card payments, it should do so over a secure connection using HTTPS encryption.

-How to protect your information online
+Protecting your information online

 We have implemented a range of measures to ensure the data you provide to us is kept safe and secure, in accordance with the Data Protection Act.